carblue/acos5/README.md

 A template how to do the source code change is function `get_known_sec_env_entry_V3_FIPS` in no_cdecl.rs, which does exactly that for V3 cards being FIPS-compliant (where the Security Environment Files mindless are required to be read-protected, but their content is known and published in the reference manual).
 If there are problems with this issue, I can assist with that, provided that I can deduce that a serious attempt was made to solve that on Your own by reading the reference manual and my assistance is NOT just replacing reading that.

+Another way to tackle the "Security Environment File is read-protected" problem is: Introduce Your PINs into the code in acos5_64/src/no_cdecl.rs: function enum_dir, the block that contains is_wrong_acs_initialized.<br>
+It starts with the cards serial no.and the individual pins to be adjusted and whether the card is erroneously initialized by client kit.

 The driver has this peculiarity, which adds ~ 1 second to it's start-up time:<br>
 It scans the card for duplicate file id s.<br>